Shohojdhara/atomix/README.md

   - This relies on your builder's SCSS pipeline; avoid mixing SCSS and built CSS in the same Storybook to prevent drift.

 Notes:
-- CSS bundles produced by the styles build are deterministic: dist/atomix.css and dist/atomix.min.css, plus per-theme files under dist/themes/.
+- CSS bundles produced by the styles build are deterministic: dist/atomix.css and dist/atomix.min.css.
 - CI should run yarn attw to validate package exports and types after changes.

 ## Components